goaldev/daylengths-visualization-dhaka/README.md

 6. The folder "selenium_scraper" contains 2 Python files for data scraping and data cleaning/rearranging, and all the csv files are in the "csv_files" folder.

-#### Acknowledgments
+### Acknowledgments

-I would like to express my heartfelt gratitude to [Mohammad Sabik Irbaz, MasterCourse Bangladesh], who played a pivotal role in the success of this project.
+I would like to express my heartfelt gratitude to Mohammad Sabik Irbaz, MasterCourse Bangladesh, who played a pivotal role in the success of this project.
 Their expertise, guidance, and unwavering support were instrumental in shaping my skills and enabling me to complete this repository.
 I am truly grateful for their mentorship and valuable insights throughout this journey.